pdean/geo-proj-cct/README.md

-# proj4perl
+# Geo::Proj::CCT
-perl interface to proj.org library
+perl interface to proj.org library conversions and transformations

 This is a work in progress but already quite usable.
 See examples folder.
 Manpage in lib/Proj.pod